-- \\bunch\\: should be present and set to true to force deserialization to a Bunch. - module: The name of the module in the \$PYTHONPATH containing the plugin. - class: if present, indicates the name of the class within the module that denotes the plugin (if not present the class is assumed to be named identically to the module). - tab: the name that the plugin should appear as when opened in a workspace (usually as a tab, but it depends on the type of workspace).
+- module: The name of the module in the \$PYTHONPATH containing the plugin. - class: if present, indicates the name of the class within the module that denotes the plugin (if not present the class is assumed to be named identically to the module). - name: the name that the plugin should appear as when opened in a workspace (usually as a tab, but it depends on the type of workspace).
 Often the same name as the class, but can be different.
 If not present, defaults to the class or module name of the plugin. - workspace: the name of the workspace defined in the layout file (or default layout) where the plugin should be started (see section below on workspace customization). - start: true if the module is of the global type and should be started at program startup.
-Defaults to false. - hidden: true if the plugin should be hidden from the "Operation" and "Plugins" menus.
+Defaults to false.
+Ignored if the plugin type is "local". - hidden: true if the plugin should be hidden from the "Operation" and "Plugins" menus.
 Often paired with hidden being true for plugins that are considered to be a necessary part of continuous operation from program startup to shutdown.
 Defaults to false. - category: an arbitrary organizational name under which plugins are organized in the Operation and Plugins menus. - menu: a name for how the plugin should appear under the category in the menu structure.
-The convention is to append "[G]" if it is a global plugin. - ptype: either "local" or "global", depending on whether the plugin is a local or global one. - optray: to prevent a control icon from appearing in the Operations plugin manager tray specify false.
+The convention is to append "[G]" if it is a global plugin.

+- tab: a name for how the plugin should appear when opened in a workspace (usually a tabbed widget or MDI window).
+This will default to the plugin name if omitted. - ptype: either "local" or "global", depending on whether the plugin is a local or global one. - optray: to prevent a control icon from appearing in the Operations plugin manager tray specify false.
 The default for non-hidden plugins is true and for hidden plugins false. - enabled: false to disable the plugin from being loaded.